Background:

 Potential Applications:

-- Restoring Protein Function in Genetic Disease with Nonsense Mutations: The majority of genetic diseases are caused by mutations that result in a premature stop codon, which triggers non-sense mediated decade of the mRNA, and no protein production (e.g., cystic fibrosis, CFTR W1282X mutation).
-CRISPR mediated excision of the premature stop codon and RTCB mediated ligation of the RNA can restore translation of the full length functional protein, potentially eliminating the disease without permanently altering the patient’s genome.
+• Restoring Protein Function in Genetic Disease with Nonsense Mutations: The majority of genetic diseases are caused by mutations that result in a premature stop codon, which triggers non-sense mediated decade of the mRNA, and no protein production (e.g., cystic fibrosis, CFTR W1282X mutation).
+CRISPR mediated excision of the premature stop codon and RTCB mediated ligation of the RNA can restore translation of the full-length functional protein, potentially eliminating the disease without permanently altering the patient’s genome.
+This approach is broadly applicable to genetic diseases caused by nonsense mutations, which represent a significant portion of inherited disorders.

 Opportunity: